Photo by AJ_Watt from Getting Images Signature via Canva.com

 Finishing the Basement

 While it often means an additional playroom, man cave, extra bedroom, or project area, an unfinished basement isn’t necessarily a deal-breaker.
-Many home buyers will embrace the opportunity to customize this space to their liking.
+Many home buyers will welcome the opportunity to customize this space to their liking.

 Still, a finished basement can add value to your home, so it’s a good idea to take a look at the market, your finances, and your selling timeline to make an educated decision as to whether you should start this project.

 If you're thinking of selling your home, the paperwork can seem overwhelming.
-Understand what documents you need to seal the deal with our free download below!
+Understand what documents you need to seal the deal with our free download below.